India's clear message to Trump: No role for third party on Kashmir issue

 External Affairs Ministry Spokesperson Raveesh Kumar said if there are any issues between India and Pakistan, they should be resolved bilaterally under the provisions of Simla agreement and the Lahore declaration, and insisted that the onus was on Islamabad to create an atmosphere for talks.
 "We have seen President Trump's remarks.
 Our position on the Kashmir issue has been clear and consistent.
 Let me once again reiterate that there is no role for any third party in this matter," Kumar said at a media briefing.

-Asked about Imran Khan's comments in Davos that there were terror groups left in his country and some terror outfits were operating from Afghanistan, Kumar said India is "hardly surprised" by the content and tone of his remarks.
-"They are not only factually inaccurate and contradictory but also demonstrate a growing sense of frustration," Kumar said.
+Asked about Imran Khan's comments in Davos that there were no (no) terror groups left in his country and some terror outfits were operating from Afghanistan, Kumar said India is "hardly surprised" by the content and tone of his remarks.
+"They are not only factually inaccurate and contradictory, but also demonstrate a growing sense of frustration," Kumar said.

-"Pakistan has to realize that the global community has seen through these double standards to play the victim card in their fight against terror on the one hand, and supporting terror groups targeting India and other countries on the other," he said.
-Kumar said if Pakistan is serious about a peaceful and normal relationship with India, then the onus is on Pakistan to create a conducive atmosphere for it.
+"Pakistan has to realise that the global community has seen through this double standards to play the victim card in their fight against terror on the one hand, and supporting terror groups targeting India and other countries on the other," he said.
+Kumar said if Pakistan is serious for a peaceful and normal relationship with India, then the onus is on Pakistan to create a conducive atmosphere for it.

 "They have to take credible, irreversible and verifiable action against terror groups operating from its soil rather than making misleading and alarmist statements to divert the attention of the international community," said Kumar.